 Commercial tenant finish

 Demolishing a structure*

 Heating and HVAC - Furnace, air conditioners, evaporative coolers, and water heaters

 Window replacment with a size change or new opening - a permit is needed

 *There are restrictions related to demolishing a building or structure that is 50 years or older.
 The Historic Preservation Board Review Team reviews all demo permits for structures 50 years or older.
 If it is determined that the building may have historical significance, the permit is referred to the Historic Preservation Board for consideration of a stay of issuing the permit.
 The Historic Preservation Board may issue a stay up to 90 days.
 The stay may be appealed to the City Council.

 Fees & Payments

 Fees are based on the estimated value of work being done.
 Payment is due when permits are issued.
 You may pay with check, cash, or credit card (Visa or MasterCard only).
-Note that a 3% fee is charged with credit card payment.
+Permit fees larger than $10,000 must be paid with a check or wire transfer.